hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 ~~~~
 {: #dtls-cookie-exchange title="DTLS Exchange with HelloRetryRequest contain the Cookie Extension"}

-The cookie extension is defined in Section 4.2.1 of {{I-D.ietf-tls-tls13}}.
+The cookie extension is defined in Section 4.2.2 of {{I-D.ietf-tls-tls13}}.
 When sending the
 initial ClientHello, the client does not have a cookie yet.
 In this case,
 the cookie extension is omitted and the legacy_cookie field in the ClientHello
 message SHOULD be set to a zero length vector (i.e., a single zero byte length field)
 and MUST be ignored by a server negotiating DTLS 1.3.

 When responding to a HelloRetryRequest, the client MUST create a new
-ClientHello message following the description in Section 4.1 of {{I-D.ietf-tls-tls13}}.
+ClientHello message following the description in Section 4.1.2 of {{I-D.ietf-tls-tls13}}.

 The server SHOULD use information received in the ClientHello to generate its cookie,
 such as version, random, ciphersuites.
 The server MUST use the same
    version number in the HelloRetryRequest that it would use when
    sending a ServerHello.
 Upon receipt of the ServerHello, the client
-   MUST verify that the server version values match.
+   MUST verify that the server version values match and MUST terminate the
+   connection with an "illegal_parameter" alert.

    If the HelloRetryRequest message is used, the initial ClientHello and
    the HelloRetryRequest are included in the calculation of the
    handshake_messages (for the CertificateVerify message) and
    verify_data (for the Finished message).
+However, the computation of the
+   message hash for the HelloRetryRequest is done according to the description
+   in Section 4.4.1 of {{I-D.ietf-tls-tls13}}.

-   As such, the handshake transcript is not reset with the second ClientHello
+   The handshake transcript is not reset with the second ClientHello
    and a stateless server-cookie implementation requires the transcript
    of the HelloRetryRequest to be stored in the cookie or the internal state
    of the hash algorithm, since only the hash of the transcript is required
    for the handshake to complete.

  When the second ClientHello is received, the server can verify that
    the cookie is valid and that the client can receive packets at the